On this page

 6. Real estate is needed as security

-To qualify for a PLS loan, you or your partner must have equity in a property you can use as security for the loan.
+To qualify for a HEAS loan, you or your partner must have equity in a property you can use as security for the loan.

 The property can be your own home, an investment property or farmland but it must be located in Australia.
 The real estate can be owned by a company or trust, but either you or your partner must be an attributable stakeholder of the company or trust.

 Property in a retirement village may be accepted as security if you or your partner’s name is on the freehold title of the property, you are not contractually prevented from selling the property, and you or your partner’s estate controls the distribution of the asset.

-With a PLS loan, you can choose how much of the value of your property you want to use as security for your loan.
+With a HEAS loan, you can choose how much of the value of your property you want to use as security for your loan.

-At present, there is a lower interest rate (4.5% per year compound) for PLS loans than for comparable reverse mortgages in the open market.
+The interest rate on HEAS loans is variable and changes over time, but currently (December 2023) there is a significantly lower interest rate (3.95% per year compound) for HEAS loans than for comparable reverse mortgages in the open market.

 |Date of effect